-Bangkok is known around the world for its chaotic, crowded streets, cheap food and clothes, wild nightlife and traffic.
+Bangkok is known around the world for its chaotic, crowded streets, cheap prices, wild nightlife, and traffic.
 Many travelers come here and either love or hate it due to the pollution, noise, and crowds.
-I used to hate it but when I got to know it more, I changed my mind and even lived here for awhile.
+I used to hate it, but when I got to know it more, I changed my mind and even lived here for awhile.
 Underneath the surface, Bangkok has a lot to offer travelers.
 It’s a city that slowly reveals its secrets and if you spend a little extra time here, you’ll find that this seemingly ugly city has a lot of beauty.

-- Hostel Prices: Dorm rooms start at $3 but nicer dorms in prime locations can cost up to $12.
-Private rooms in small guesthouses, especially those in the backpacker area of Khao San Road, start at $7.
+Hostel prices – Dorm rooms start at $3 USD, but nicer dorms in prime locations can cost up to $12 USD.
+Private rooms in small guesthouses, especially those in the backpacker area of Khao San Road, start at $7 USD.
 Accommodation is cheap in Thailand.

-- Average Cost of Food: In Bangkok, you can eat from the street vendors for as little as $1 per meal and eat in a nice restaurant for under $25 including a drink or two.
+Average cost of food – In Bangkok, you can eat from the street vendors for as little as $1 USD per meal, and eat in a nice restaurant for under $25 USD including a drink or two.
 Like the rest of Thailand, if you eat at the street vendors like the locals, you’ll be hard-pressed to spend a lot of money on food.

-- Transportation Costs: Although city buses can be very crowded, they are convenient and inexpensive.
-For $.25 USD on the non-air conditioned buses and $.50 USD on the air conditioned buses, you can travel pretty much anywhere in the city.
-The Skytrain and Metro cost $.50-1.50 per trip.
-Taxis throughout the city cost under $5.
+Transportation costs – Although city buses can be very crowded, they are convenient and inexpensive.
+For $0.25 USD on the non-air conditioned buses and $0.50 USD on the air conditioned buses, you can travel pretty much anywhere in the city.
+The Skytrain and Metro cost $0.50-1.50 USD per trip.
+Taxis throughout the city cost under $5 USD.

 Money Saving Tips

-- Eat from the street stalls – Food from street vendors in Thailand is some of the best Thai food I have ever had, and so cheap it is ridiculous.
-You can easily have a soup noodle bowl for $.75 USD or even a bit fancier pad thai dish for only around $.75 USD.
+Eat from the street stalls – Food from street vendors in Thailand is some of the best Thai food I have ever had and so cheap it is ridiculous.
+You can easily have a soup noodle bowl for $0.75 USD or even a bit fancier pad thai dish for only around $0.75 USD.

-- The Grand Palace and Wat Po – The palace was built over the course of three years at the end of the 18th century by King Rama I, and is the official residence of the current monarch (though he doesn’t live there any more, it is just used for ceremonies).
-This is also where you will see the temple of Wat Pra Kaeo, which houses the 15th century Emerald Buddha whose robes are rotated three times a year by no less than Thailand’s king himself.
+Visit the Grand Palace and Wat Po – The palace was built over the course of three years at the end of the 18th century by King Rama I and is the official residence of the current monarch (though he doesn’t live there any more, it is just used for ceremonies).
+This is also where you will see the temple of Wat Pra Kaeo which house the 15th century Emerald Buddha whose robes are rotated three times a year by no less than Thailand’s king himself.
 Moreover, you’ll find Wat Po to have the famous golden reclining Buddha statue.

-- Temple Hop – Bangkok is full of history, temples, and Thai ruins.
-There’s about 10 main temples in the city and you can easily just hire a guy to take you to all of them in one day.
+Temple hop – Bangkok is full of history, temples, and Thai ruins.
+There are about 10 main temples in the city, and you can easily just hire a guy to take you to all of them in one day.
 They are all have different architecture and layouts.
 It will take about five hours to see them all.